57blocks/website-article/articles/Drive iOS App Downloads with Clip/README.md

    Integrating technologies like QR Codes, NFC Tags, App Clip Codes, Safari, Links in Messages, and cards in Maps in a Clip is straightforward.
 It's very versatile and flexible.
 <img src=./ClipImage1.jpg height="230"/>
-4. **Reduced development costs**
+4. **Reduce development costs**

-    They require less development time (and cost less) to create because only part of the App’s functionality is reused or modified.
+    They require less development time (and cost less) to create because only part of the app's functionality is reused or modified.
 5. **Offer faster download times**

     Since the app file size is smaller, it can be downloaded and used quickly.